CenturyLinkCloud/mdw/docs/_docs/guides/SetupGuideForTomcat.md

      - [https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop)

 ### Supported Java Container (Apache Tomcat 8)
 You can perform many cloud development activities using a remote workflow project.
 However, there are certain advantages to being able to deploy locally.
-To be able to develop locally you need an Apache Tomcat: [https://tomcat.apache.org](https://tomcat.apache.org).

 ### MDW Database:
 - MDW saves the workflow assets you create on your local file system until you commit them to a version control repository such as Git.
 Runtime data is stored in a database.
 MDW uses [Embedded DB](https://github.com/CenturyLinkCloud/mdw/blob/master/mdw-workflow/assets/com/centurylink/mdw/db/readme.md) or set up an external MySQL database as described in this [readme](https://github.com/CenturyLinkCloud/mdw/blob/master/mdw/database/mysql/readme.txt).